Plan your enterprise deployment of Microsoft 365 Apps

 We recommend updating your client devices automatically from the Office CDN.
 You can still control the frequency of the feature updates, as those settings are defined as part of the initial deployment, but the updates themselves occur without any additional tools or administrative overhead.
 In addition, the updates are automatically deployed over a number of days to conserve your network bandwidth.

-If you choose to manage the updates directly, you can do so with Configuration Manager by downloading the updates and deploying them from distribution points.
+If you need to distribute updates from an on-premises source, you can do so with Configuration Manager by downloading the updates and deploying them from distribution points.
 If you use a previous version of Configuration Manager, we recommend you upgrade to the current branch.

 If you don't have Configuration Manager, you can use the ODT to download updates to a local source on your network and deploy them from there.
-This option requires the most administrative overhead, as you'll need to manage update packages for different update channels, architectures, and platforms.
-We suggest this option only when your network capacity is too limited to update from the cloud.
+This option requires the most administrative overhead, as you need to manage update packages for different update channels, architectures, and platforms.
+We suggest this option only when your network capacity is too limited to update from the cloud and other solutions aren't available.

 Choose how to manage updates: